MAKING HER DEBUT

 American journalist Meredith Goldstein's first novel The Singles (aka The Wedding Guests in the UK) has already been optioned for film and television by Lime Orchard Productions.
 The story centres around five friends who attend a wedding weekend as the only guests without a plus one.
-The synopsis says: "One wedding.
+The summary says: "One wedding.
 Five nightmare guests.
 Five ways to ruin the happiest day of someone else's life:

 - Cry uncontrollably over your ex in front of the bride and mix calming herbal remedies with copious amounts of alcohol so that it's hard to stand up - especially if you're a bridesmaid.